johannessarpola/jv-katabank-ocr/readme.md

 - There are probably bugs, even though there are test cases for about half the classes
 - It's not very user friendly and lacks much of the feedback or exception handling
 - Testing on different platforms is very lacking, only tested with Windows 10 running Java 8

-## I'll be happy to answer more quetions relating to the implementation part if there are more.

-## Thanks for reading